-The District's governmental funds reported combined fund balances as of June 30, 2019 of \$38.4 million.
-The overall increase in fund balances of \$13.8 million was the result of general fund current year excess of revenues over expenditures of \$2.0 million, which included a \$0.5 million transfer into the capital projects fund and \$11.9 million of debt service payments.
-In addition, the issuance of general obligation notes net of refunding general obligation bonds, totaled \$15.5 million, which are accounted for as other financing sources (uses), net of capital outlay of \$4.2 million, which are accounted for in expenditures.
-The debt service fund balance resulted from excess cash at the issuance of GON Series B of 2019 which will be used for future debt service payments.
+The District's governmental funds reported combined fund balances as of June 30, 2020, of \$35.3 million.
+The overall decrease in fund balances of \$3.2 million was the result of general fund current year excess of revenues over expenditures of \$1.6 million, including \$11.0 million of debt service payments, net of \$4.8 million in capital spending.

 In accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, fund balances are required to be classified into the following categories-nonspendable, restricted, committed, assigned and unassigned.
-As of June 30, 2019, general fund balance of \$18.5 million consisted of \$0.2 million in nonspendable fund balance related to prepaid expenses, \$0.1 million in restricted fund balance related to special education settlements, \$10.5 million in committed fund balance for anticipated increases in PSERS contributions, \$1.0 million in assigned fund balance which represents the 2019-20 budgeted deficit, and unassigned fund balance of \$6.7 million.
-The capital projects fund had \$19.9 million in restricted fund balance, consisting of \$12.0 million of unspent general obligation notes' funds and \$7.9 million of reserve funds for capital expenditures.
+As of June 30, 2020, general fund balance of \$20.1 million consisted of \$0.1 million in nonspendable fund balance related to prepaid expenses, \$0.1 million in restricted fund balance related to special education settlements, \$12.1 million in committed fund balance for anticipated increases in PSERS contributions, \$1.0 million in assigned fund balance which represents the 2020-21 budgeted deficit, and unassigned fund balance of \$6.8 million.
+The capital projects fund had \$15.2 million in restricted fund balance, consisting of \$7.6 million of unspent general obligation notes' funds and \$7.6 million of reserve funds for capital expenditures.